Find out about surgery to relieve symptoms of bile duct cancer (cholangiocarcinoma).

 - a feeling of discomfort and wind

-The most common way to relieve jaundice is to put a tube into the bile duct.
+The most common way to relieve a blockage is to put a tube into the bile duct or duodenum.
 The tube is called a stent.
-The stent holds the bile duct open and allows the bile to flow again.
+The stent holds the bile duct or duodenum open and allows the bile or stomach contents to flow again.

-But your surgeon may suggest that you have surgery if you can’t have a stent or if a stent has not worked.
-This is abdominal surgery so you will have a wound on your abdomen (tummy).
-Your surgeon cuts the bile duct above the blockage and reconnects it to the small bowel.
-They call this operation bypass surgery or choledochojejunostomy (kol-ee-dock-oh jeh-joo-nos-tom-ee).
+This is abdominal surgery so you will have a wound on your tummy (abdomen).
+Your surgeon connects the area above the blockage to part of the small bowel called the jejunum.
+They call this operation bypass surgery.

 After abdominal surgery you need to stay in hospital for at least a few days while you start to get over the operation.
-This type of surgery nearly always works well in relieving jaundice and will help to improve your quality of life.
+This type of surgery nearly always works well in relieving symptoms and helps to improve your quality of life.
+It is a big operation though and isn't suitable for everyone.
+Your doctor will talk to you about the risks and benefits of having the operation.